Demo slot Dr. Jekyll Goes Wild

 • Q: Who made Dr. Jekyll Goes Wild?

-• Q: Does Dr. Jekyll Goes Wild have free spins or a jackpot feature?
+• Q: Does Dr. Jekyll Goes Wild have free spins or a jackpot?